Maplewood South–North, Houston: Public schools

 Maplewood South/North is zoned to Houston ISD schools.

 Maplewood North is zoned to Herod Elementary School, Fondren Middle School, and Bellaire High School.

 Portions of Maplewood South west of Hillcroft (sections 6-8) are zoned to Horace W. Elrod Elementary School, Fondren Middle School, and Westbury High School.
 Portions of Maplewood South east of Hillcroft (sections 1-5) are zoned to either Parker or Herod Elementary Schools.
 All of Maplewood South east of Hillcroft is zoned to Meyerland Middle School (formerly Johnston Middle School), with Pin Oak Middle School as an option, and Westbury High School.

 Elrod Elementary School is in Maplewood South Section 7.

 Fondren Middle School, the Maplewood-area middle school, had a scheduled completion date in the northern hemisphere fall of 1965.
 Fondren was built in 1966.

 Private schools

 St. Thomas More Catholic School of the Roman Catholic Archdiocese of Galveston-Houston is located in Maplewood South Section 6.
 Many other private schools are in the area.
 The Schlenker School, an early childhood through 5th grade private school affiliated with Congregation Beth Israel, is adjacent to Maplewood North.

 Also in the area is St. Vincent de Paul Catholic School, K-8.

 Parks and recreation

+The subdivision group operates a pool and a park in a fenced in area called Maplewood South/North Family Recreational Park.

+Ron Meek Park

+The section inside of Maplewood South/North Family Recreational Park reserved for the playground and children to play in is named Ron Meek Park.

+Lloyd Johnson Community Pool

-Ron Meek Park is a private park in Maplewood South.
-Next to Ron Meek Park is the Lloyd Johnson Community Pool.
-Both the pool and the park are operated by the subdivision group.
+Next to Ron Meek Park, and inside of the Maplewood South/North Family Recreational Park, is the Lloyd Johnson Community Pool.
 The community has a swim team, the Maplewood Marlins.